Scotland: routes, landscapes and must-visit places for your trip

 • Bus – Affordable and reliable.

-• Car – The best option for exploring the Highlands, islands, and scenic routes.
+• Car – The best option for exploring the Highlands and islands.
+Remember they drive on the left.

 • Ferries – Necessary for islands and archipelagos.